sskeme/eeee346-s25-hw1/README.md

 1. Receive three numbers using `cin` in main().
 You may assume that only integers are entered.

 2. Compute the median by implementing median() in stats.cpp.
-Call the function in main() and print out the result using `cout`.
+Do not use any built-in functions, such as sort().
+Call median() in main() and print out the result using `cout`.
 Refer to stats.h for its return data type and parameters.

 4. Repeat for max().